Chinese rocket debris set for re-entry by early Sunday - tracking centres | Technology

 China's foreign ministry said on Friday that most debris from the rocket will burn on re-entry and is highly unlikely to cause any harm after the U.S. military said that what it called an uncontrolled re-entry was being tracked by U.S. Space Command.
 EU Space Surveillance and Tracking (EU SST) said its latest prediction for the timing of the re-entry of the Long March 5B rocket body was 190 minutes on either side of 0211 GMT on Sunday.

 The Long March 5B - comprising one core stage and four boosters - lifted off from China's Hainan island on April 29 with the unmanned Tianhe module, which contains what will become living quarters on a permanent Chinese space station.
+The rocket is set to be followed by 10 more missions to complete the station.
 Long March 5 rockets have been integral to China's near-term space ambitions - from the delivery of modules and crew of its planned space station to launches of exploratory probes to the Moon and even Mars.

 The Long March launched last week was the second deployment of the 5B variant since its maiden flight in May last year.
 Harvard-based astrophysicist Jonathan McDowell previously told Reuters there is a chance that pieces of the rocket could come down over land, perhaps in a populated area, as in May 2020, when pieces from the first Long March 5B rained down on the Ivory Coast, damaging several buildings, though no injuries were reported.